The Byron Hot Springs Hotel has been a resort, a residence, an army interrogation center, and a monastery in its several-hundred-year history.

 It has been burned down and sold, rebuilt and re-purposed.
-But now it only exists as a crumbling skeleton--a respite only for the cattle which share its land on the side of an otherwise sleepy city of Byron, California.
+But now it exists only as a crumbling skeleton – a respite for only the cattle which share its land on the side of the otherwise sleepy city of Byron, California.

 Far down the road is the structure, in which there are of course rooms, bathrooms, closets and staircases, all with their own graffiti and photo ops.
 The elevator shaft is missing an elevator, and the lobby, lined with sweeping staircases on each side, is flush with broken concrete.
 Many of the palm trees on one side of the hotel are severed near the base.

-It's reported that the current owner has plans to develop the property, but it has been years since anyone has used it outside urban exploration.
-All odds point to Byron Hot Springs Hotel simply serving as a disheveled and historical land mark at the end of a forgotten road.
+It's reported that the current owner has plans to develop the property, but it has been years since anyone has used it outside of urban exploration.
+All odds point to Byron Hot Springs Hotel simply serving as a disheveled and historical landmark at the end of a forgotten road.